-To make this even easier for you and to keep you organized, grab your free printable checklist of breastfeeding supplies at the end of the post!
+To make this even easier for you and to keep you organized, I’ve also included a free printable checklist of breastfeeding supplies for your use!

 The Complete List of Essential Breastfeeding Supplies